Eat smart, stay healthy: diet tips for healthy, happy kidneys

 Your kidneys are about the size of your fists, and they are certainly capable of packing a punch.
 If you could peek into your body, you would find your kidneys at the the bottom of your rib cage (on either side of your spine).

 So, what do they actually do?
-A lot of work, in fact!
-This includes:
+A lot of work, in fact.
+Your kidneys are functional 24/7 and their role includes:

-- Filtering waste products, water, and impurities from your blood – later expelled in your urine.
+- Filtering waste products, water, and impurities from your blood, which is later expelled in your urine.

 - Regulating levels of pH, salt, and potassium in the body.